 In some regions within the board's jurisdiction, support for speech therapy, physiotherapy and behavioral counseling is available.
 These services can be accessed by schools with the consent of the parent through an out-of-school referral.
-Often, many of the students who access these services are not formally identified as exceptional students.
+Often, many of the students who access these services are not formally identified as students with exceptionalities.